hmc-cs70-fall2022/Example-TestingLogger/README.md

 # `TestingLogger` Example

-This GitHub repositor provides an introduction to the `make` tool.
+This GitHub repository provides an introduction to the `make` tool.

 ## Examine, Compile and Run the Code